diyaa59/diyaagrams.com/content/Pfsense/WireGuard-Pfsense-Policy-Based-Routing/WireGuard-Pfsense-policy-based-routing.md

 Change the protocol to `ICMP` and set the `ICMP subtype` to `Echo request`.

 ![[Pfsense/WireGuard-Pfsense-Policy-Based-Routing/Attachments/Pasted image 20240420024823.png]]

+> [!note]
+> This is to prevent any traffic that is not permitted in the top 2 rules from bypassing the policy based route.

 Clone the second rule you created to create a drop rule.